Codeinwp/woocommerce-product-addon/readme.txt

 💎 **Text Counter**: This input is a special text input that can restrict the total number of words or characters.
 [View Demo](https://demo-ppom-lite.vertisite.cloud/product/basic-text-counter/)

-💎 **Timezone**: Select timezone from pre defined list of timezone.
-Exclude/include timezones.
+💎 **Timezone**: Select a timezone from a pre-defined list of timezone.
+Exclude/include time zones.
 [View Demo](https://demo-ppom-lite.vertisite.cloud/product-category/timezone-input/)

-💎 **Variation Matrix Input**: Allow customers to order different quantities for different options like Sizes or colors.[View Demo](https://demo-ppom-lite.vertisite.cloud/product/basic-variation-matrix-input/)
+💎 **Variation Matrix Input**: Allow customers to order different quantities for different options like sizes or colors.[View Demo](https://demo-ppom-lite.vertisite.cloud/product/basic-variation-matrix-input/)

 💎 **Variation Quantities**: Variation Quantities allow customers to order different quantities against different options.[View Demo](https://demo-ppom-lite.vertisite.cloud/product/demo-for-variation-quantities/)

 ## PPOM PRO Features:

-💎 **More Conditional Logic Operators**: Expand conditional logic for text and numeric fields with operators like contains, regex, between, multiples, less than, greator than, is odd, is even and more.
+💎 **More Conditional Logic Operators**: Expand conditional logic for text and numeric fields with operators like contains, regex, between, multiples, less than, greater than, is odd, is even, and more.

 💎 **Custom CSS & Javascript**: Add custom CSS and JavaScript to your product fields for full control over their appearance and behavior.
 Use the selector to target specific elements and apply styles or functionality.